Galeria Palomas

 Retratos Rojos

-The series portray childhood characters drawn from memories and tales of adventure.
+Liliana (shown) 20 x 16 in. acrylic on canvas The series portray childhood characters drawn from memories and tales of adventure.
 As memories themselves, they remain fuzzy and cartoonishly depicted.
+Series was featured in the Miramar de Cuna exhibition at Casa Aboy in San Juan, PR and in the Art by Architects exhibition in New York City.

 $1300 each